magdalucka/TrackOff/README.md

 Main workflow consits of 4 scripts:\
 (1) to create master image tiles,\
-(2) to create sceondary image tiles,\
+(2) to create secondary image tiles,\
-(3) to train CNN model and generate output dispalcement field,\
+(3) to train CNN model and generate output displacement field,\
 (4) to filter outliers and low-quality points.

 Three sample datasets are provided: two manually shifted image pairs (cat photo and amplitude image of Daugaard-Jensen glacier) and one real-world data from Daugaard-Jensen glacier.
 The real-world dataset consists of two coregistered SAR images from Sentinel-1 satellite from 2024/02/03 and 2024/02/15 dates.